joluigi/python-api-challenge/README.md

 |6	|Buenaventura                                 |	portobelo     |	PA      |	9.532285  |-79.668649 |

-Then, these suggested hotels where plotted at the heatmpa with markers as shown below
+Then, these suggested hotels where plotted at the heatmap with markers as shown below

 ![](VacationPy/VacationsMap.png)